Hello! Jen here doing my first diy tutorial – this one on how to make a felt peony. Hope you enjoy!

 These next steps pertinent to the petals can be skipped completely or partially depending on the level of detail you’re going for.

 - To detail out the petals, first draw lines from the bottom/pointed part of the petal out to the end in sweeping motions using a chalk pen.
 Smudge the ink a bit with your finger to make it blend a little.

 - Next, cut into the end of the petal with small, very short snips while holding the scissors perpendicular to the edge of the petal.
 Don’t be afraid to move the angle from which you’re cutting a little left then right from time to time (it may take a few tries to get the hang of it and the look you want, so if you have some scrap felt to use as a trial piece, try getting the right look on that first).

 - Pinch the end of the petal where you just cut between your fingers and pull at it to remove any tiny bits of felt that didn’t fall away when cutting.
 Then cut a slit down the pointed side as shown.

-- For even more of a detailed look, grab a small iron (I use my flat iron) and use it to curl the petals into a slightly rounded shape, focusing on rounding the edge you snipped into mostly.
+- For even more of a detailed look, spray your petals with starch, grab a small iron (I use my flat iron), and use it to curl the petals into a more natural shape.
+Focus on rounding the edge you snipped into mostly and iron quickly before the starch fully dries.
 It’s super easy to burn your fingertips when doing this part, so be extra careful!